 - Note: A very hot topic in the field of discovery is E-discovery or electronic discovery.
 E-discovery concerns files stored electronically on computers, servers, hard drives, or in the cloud.
 Today, records are very easily destroyed and hidden.
 Individuals who are adept at scouring computer files to identify relevant information are very valuable.

-Discussion: Do you think the power of the court to order discovery in a civil suit is too limited or too broad?
+Do you think the power of the court to order discovery in a civil suit is too limited or too broad?
 What are the justifications for allowing each party such broad discovery power?
 Are you convinced by these reasons?

 - Some might argue that the power of the court to order discovery in a civil suit is too broad.
 It is up to the court to mandate production if a party fails to produce the evidence requested by the other party.
 As such, they have a great deal of leeway in ordering production.
 This power includes holding the non-producing part in contempt.
 Others might argue that the power is not broad enough.
 Remember, the objective of the court is to ensure that relevant information that is necessary in the suit is availed to the other party of the court for the purpose of adjudicating the case.
 Achieving this end should not be limited.

-Practice Question: Amy is suing Michaels business for breach of contract.
+Amy is suing Michaels business for breach of contract.
 Amy requests all sorts of records of Michaels business activities.
 She also includes a request for production of his personal bank account statements.
 Will Michael have to surrender his personal bank account records to Amy?

-- Whether Micheal will be forced to produce the records depends upon the relevance of the personal bank statement to the lawsuit.
+- Whether Michael will be forced to produce the records depends upon the relevance of the personal bank statement to the lawsuit.
 If the personal bank statements do not have a connection with the case (relevant or likely to lead to relevant information) then Michael will need not to produce it.

 - What is a civil lawsuit or civil action?

 - Who are the parties to a lawsuit?